tzebrowski/ObdMetrics/README.md

-### Bellow Example output from the the .TestController
+### Bellow is an example output from the the test run

 ```